Start your care

 • Talking excessively or interrupting others

-• Struggling to wait turns or stay patient in lines or group activities
+• Struggling to wait for turns or stay patient in lines or group activities

 • Acting without considering consequences; taking risks impulsively